matthew-brett/les-pilot/report.md

 # Discussion

 I briefly referred to the feedback in the summary above.
-The feedback confirmed my suspicions in the later parts of the class, that the students were, on average, finding it harder to read and modify the code than I had hoped.
-They wanted to have more practice in learning the constructs they were using, in order to fully understand them.
+The feedback confirmed my suspicions that, in the later parts of the class, some of the students were finding it harder to read and modify the code than I had hoped.
+Looking back, I believe that I had tried to cover too wide a range of statistical problems, and therefore, they had not had enough time to practice reading and changing the code for the earlier examples.
+From the feedback comments and discussions in the last session of the class, my impression was that most of the students who were feeling rushed, felt that the material was tractable, given more time.

+As some evidence for my impressions, in the feedback answers to the question about course pace, one student of 15 respondents thought the course was too slow, 6 thought the pace was about right, 6 thought it was moderately too fast, and 2 thought it was much too fast.
+11 / 15 students agreed strongly or moderately with the statement "I had a better understanding of statistics after this class", and only one student moderately disagreed.

+After the course, two students spontaneously commented in email how useful they had found the course.
+Both had applied the permutation methods to their own data after the course had finished.

-Teaching computer programming is difficult [@mccracken2001multi], but we only need a small proportion of the material that should be taught on a programming course.
+Teaching computer programming in full generality is difficult [@mccracken2001multi], but we only need a small proportion of the material that should be taught on a programming course.
 We have no need to go into difficult topics like recursion or object oriented programming.
 The Jupyter Notebook greatly lowers the barrier to running and writing code; it runs in the student's web browser after installing a single software package.
 What we need to teach might better be called "scripting".

-After this pilot, I am confident that, with more time and more exercises, it is possible to teach the level of programming that the students need in order to be able to understand the ideas, and see what tools they will have available if they continue their learning.
-If that succeeds, we will have achieved two successes: the first is that we have introduced the students to a tool of great power for their future work; the second is that they will have a deeper and more general understanding of the principles of statistics.
+Before doing this pilot, it was not clear to me what the balance of such a course would be, in terms of programming and statistics.
+Preparing the material and teaching the course has made it clearer to me what range of material we can teach.
+I am confident that, with more time and more exercises, it is possible to teach the level of programming that the students need, to understand the statistical ideas.
+The same introduction gives them a survey of the available tools if they continue their learning.
+A single course introduces the students to a tool of great power for their future work at the same time as giving them a deeper and more general understanding of the principles of statistics.
+It seems likely that this combination will make it easier for students to engage with real research data, in their second and third years.

 # References